 Output of this process is the resampled reference layer picture rsPic.

 The variables PicWidthInSamplesL and PicHeightInSamplesL are set equal to pic_width_in_luma_samples and pic_height_in_luma_samples, respectively.
-The variable rsPicSample is defined as a group of sample arrays specifying the resampled sample values of rsPic of the luma and chroma components.
-The variable rsPicMotion is defined as a group of variable arrays specifying the resampled motion field of rsPic.

 The variables RefLayerPicWidthInSamplesL and RefLayerPicHeightInSamplesL are set equal to the width and height of the decoded reference layer picture rlPic in units of luma samples, respectively.
-The variable rlPicSample is defined as a group of sample arrays specifying the sample values of rlPic of the luma and chroma components.
-The variable rlPicMotion is defined as a group of variable arrays specifying the compressed motion field of rlPic.

 The variables PicWidthInSamplesC, PicHeightInSamplesC, RefLayerPicWidthInSamplesC, and RefLayerPicHeightInSamplesC are derived as follows: